MathematicGuy/RemoteObsidian/Project Skin/Spaces/German Vocab Revision.md

 Riesenrad - Ferris wheel
 Warum magst du das Riesenrad nicht ? - why dont you like the ferris wheel ?

+Hinten / in the back
+Sehen / see
+	Wir sind Hinten, Kannst du uns sehen  / We are in the back.
+Can you see us?